stingraze/mquickjs-ce/README.md

 make -f Makefile.wince clean all
 ```

-It will make a binary.
+It will make a binary. (example.exe)

 ## Introduction